enaismaili/supabase-product-funnel-insights/README.md

 ## 📊 Project Summary

-This project mimics the kind of analysis a data analyst at Supabase might perform to support product and strategy decisions.
-It uses a simulated dataset modeled on realistic product behavior and tracks the full lifecycle:
+This project delivers lifecycle analytics across activation, retention, and monetization—modeled on the kind of product data pipelines a Supabase analyst would manage.
+Using realistic simulated behavioral and billing data, it provides full-funnel insights for strategic decision-making.

 **Activation → Retention → Monetization**